ahankinson/sniff/README.md

 it will fail if the plain text file is encoded in UTF16 since it sees the BOM and assumes the file is binary.
 It will also fail to predict a plain text with a file that has a lot of HTML tags.

 4. XML is treated as plain text for the purposes of this exercise.
 XML would throw off the first pass, but the second pass does not predict HTML since it does not contain the appropriate doctype declaration.
+The test set contains two types of XML, one encoding using MusicXML ('.xml') and three encoded using the Music Encoding Initiative (".mei")

 ## Limitations